CopterExpress/clover/docs/en/copterhack2022.md

 # CopterHack 2022

-CopterHack 2022 is a team competition for the development of open source projects for the Clover quadcopter platform.
+CopterHack 2022 is a team competition for the development of open-source projects for the Clover quadcopter platform.
+CopterHack 2022 will have two tracks: "Innovative Solutions" and "Company cases".

+To read the articles of the CopterHack 2021 finalist teams, follow the link: https://clover.coex.tech/ru/copterhack2021.html

+## What does participation in CopterHack give?

+1. Personal growth

+Join the community of like-minded people: [DroneCode](https://t.me/DroneCode), [COEX: helpdesk](https://t.me/COEXHelpdesk), [the participants of previous years](https://t.me/CopterHack).

+Publish your work on the site documentation "Clover".
+You can use the project in other projects and project activities (at school, university).

+2. Mentorship

+Get advice, technical support, and expert evaluation of your project throughout the entire life cycle.

+From the idea to the product level.
-Develop your product in partnership with COEX.
+Develop your idea in partnership with COEX.

-## Nomination "Own project"

-Open source projects that are compatible with the Clover quadrocopter platform are accepted for the competition.
-The team chooses the project topic independently.

-The prize fund from the COEX company for the further development of projects:
+3. Prize fund

+  * The direction of Innovative Solutions involves the following prizes from COEX based on the results of the jury evaluation at the final round:
   1st place - $3000
   2nd place - $2000
   3rd place - $1000
   4th place - $500
   5th place - $500

-The competition partners can reward the teams according to additional criteria identified due to the evaluation of projects during the final round.
+     * The competition partners can reward the teams according to additional criteria identified due to the evaluation of projects during the final round.

+  * The "Company Cases" direction provides a prize from COEX for further developing the project of $ 2500 for the team with the best result for each of the cases.

+## Innovative Solutions competition

+Open source projects that are compatible with the Clover quadrocopter platform are accepted for the competition.
+Throughout the competition, teams work on their ideas and developments, bringing them closer to the state of the finished product.
+In addition, industry experts assist the participants through lectures and regular feedback.

-## Nomination "Company case"
+## "Company cases" competition

-List of cases:
+Teams are invited to participate in the work on the following company cases:

 1. Modification of the PX4 firmware version v1.
 12. 0 for Clover.

-Prize fund from COEX for further development of the project:
-1st place – $2500

-2. Development of the PX4 v flight controller board based on COEX Pix with 55*40 mm and installing Raspberry Pi Compute mode 4.
+2. Develop the PX4 v flight controller board based on COEX Pix with 55*40 mm and install Raspberry Pi Compute mode 4.

-Prize fund from COEX for further development of the project:
-First place - $2500
+     * The list of cases will be expanded.

 ## CopterHack 2022 stages

-The competition is held in an online format.
-During the competition, teams will write monthly updates and receive feedback from the jury.
+The qualifying and project development stages of the competition are held in an online format; the choice of the format of the final tour remains open.
+The competition involves monthly updates from the teams with regular feedback from the jury.
 To participate in the final stage, you need to prepare a final video and a presentation about the project's results.

 1. Qualifying round.
 Collection of applications (June 1 — October 31, 2021).
 2. Project development.
 Project mentorship (June 1, 2021 — February 28, 2022).
-3. Подготовка финального видео (March 1 — 31, 2022).
+3. Preparing the final video (March 1 — 31, 2022).
 4. Final round.
 Project presentation (April 9–10, 2022).

 ## Conditions and criteria for evaluating the final result

 Conditions for projects:
-  * open-source;
+1. Open-source.
-  * compatible with the Clover platform.
+2. Compatible with the Clover platform.

 Criteria for judging the jury at the final:
 1. Readiness and article: the degree of readiness of the project and its accessible and understandable description in the article on GitBook; attached code with comments, diagrams, drawings.
 According to the article, you can repeat the project and get the result.